 A: Yoga will help you in both stretching and strengthening your back and building back supporting core muscles.
 Yoga incorporates Pilates style core work in many of the poses, and has been very successful in alleviating back pain.

-Q. I just missed the start of the 7 WEEK SERIES, and I’m new to yoga but want to start practicing right away.
+Q. I’m new to yoga and want to start practicing right away.
+What are the best classes?

-A. If you want to start sooner or later than the SERIES start date, please know that you will be welcome at any time to join any of the DROP IN Gentle or General Yoga classes that are ongoing.
+A. Please know that you will be welcome at any time to join any of the DROP IN Gentle or General Yoga classes that are ongoing.
 The Gentle Yoga classes especially are good for beginners or people wanting a slow and nurturing style of yoga.

-A: Karen, our senior teacher, started yoga when she was 50…that’s 25 years ago, and she’s stronger, more flexible and is having more fun now, thanks to the many benefits of yoga.
-So we encourage you to start NOW….we practice kindness and advocate self care…not competitive yoga, so you can feel better and be healthier at any age.
+A: Karen, our senior teacher, started yoga when she was 50…that’s 33 years ago, and she’s stronger, more flexible, and is having more fun now, thanks to the many benefits of yoga.
+So we encourage you to start NOW….we practice kindness and advocate self-care…not competitive yoga, so you can feel better and be healthier at any age.

 Q. I know that I am not flexible, and can’t begin to touch my toes.
 What can I do in yoga?